kylejbritt/INFO-I590-On-ramp/README.md

 # INFO-I590-On-ramp
 This is the `on ramp` materials for the course `Perspective in Data Science` at `IUB` during Spring, 2016 semester.

 To finished this assignment, download this directory use the button "Downlad Zip" on this page.
 Unzip it on your local machine.
+We also encourage you to register for a github account and `Fork` this repository as your own.

-Then download `Anaconda` software and open your `Terminal`(on Mac) or `Command Line`(on Window), type the following line:
+Then download and install `Anaconda` software, open your `Terminal`(on Mac) or `Command Line`(on Window), type the following line:

 ```bash
 cd /path/to/your/unzipped/directory